51Degrees/Device-Detection/README.md

 ## Introduction

-Use this project to detect device properties using HTTP browser user agents as input.
+Use this project to detect device properties using HTTP browser User-Agent headers as input.
 It can be used to process server log files, or for real time device detection to support web optimisation.

 Two detection methods are supported.